-The par dir ragraphs are s described in the following used throughout this manual in s and examples. { } Braces enclose items within a Query Update directive format when only one of the enclosed items must be used.
-UPPERCASE Uppercase words are special operating system or Query Update words and must be spelled exactly as shown. ••• Ellipses immediately follow a pair of brackets within a Query Update directive format to indicate that the enclosed material can be repeated at the user's option. lowercase Lowercase words are generic terms that represent words or symbols supplied by the user. .
-1 Commas are optional within Query Update directives and mandatory within operating system directives.
-Shaded areas in dicate user input. [-] Brackets enclose optional portions of a Ouery Update directive format.
+ns described in the following used throughout this manual in its and examples. ι , Query Update directive format when only one of the enclosed items must be used.
+UPPERCASE Uppercase words are special operating system or Query Update words and must be spelled exactly as shown.
+Ellipses immediately follow a pair of brackets within a Query Update directive format to indicate that the enclosed material can be repeated at the user's option. lowercase Lowercase words are generic terms that represent words or symbols supplied by the user. , Commas are optional within Query Update directives and mandatory within operating system directives.
+Shaded areas i indicate user input.

 All numbers are decimal.